Frankfort Film Festival

 Explore the benefits of becoming a film festival Director Level Sponsor, which is outlined below for couples or individual purchase.

-Drop off a check at the theater box office at 301 Main Street or click a link to purchase online.
+Purchase sponsorship online or drop off a check at the theater box office at 301 Main Street.

 Questions?
 Please call 231.352.7561 or email firstname.lastname@example.org.

 Thank you in advance for your continued support of The Garden Theater and Frankfort Film Festival!

 NR | 116 minutes | DRAMA/ACTION | ENGLISH SUBTITLES

 Shadow pushes the boundaries of wuxia action to create a film like no other, masterfully painting a canvas of inky blacks and greys punctuated with bursts of color from the blood of the defeated.
 In a kingdom ruled by a young and unpredictable king, the military commander has a secret weapon: a “shadow”, a look-alike who can fool both his enemies and the King himself.
 Now he must use this weapon in an intricate plan that will lead his people to victory in a war that the King does not want.